msmith1392/travelgetaway/README.md

 ---

+## Database Migrations

+- **Migrations are applied automatically** by the backend service at startup using golang-migrate.
+- Migration files must use the `.up.sql` and `.down.sql` naming convention.
+- The backend container reads migration files from `/app/db/migrations` and applies them on startup.
+- No need to run migration scripts manually.

+---

+## Troubleshooting

-## Troubleshooting: Go Backend Podman Builds
+### Go Backend Podman Builds

 If you encounter errors during Podman builds for the backend such as: